John Campbell (cricketer): International career

 In January 2019, he was named in the West Indies' Test squad for their series against England.
 He made his Test debut for the West Indies against England on 23 January 2019.
 In February 2019, he was added to the West Indies' One Day International (ODI) squad, also for the series against England.
 He made his ODI debut for the West Indies against England on 20 February 2019.
 The following month, he was also named in the West Indies' Twenty20 International (T20I) squad for their series against England.
 He made his T20I debut for the West Indies against England on 10 March 2019.

 In the opening match of the 2019 Ireland Tri-Nation Series, against Ireland, Campbell scored his first century in ODIs.
 Campbell and Shai Hope went on to make 365 runs for the opening wicket.
 It was the highest opening partnership in ODIs, and it was also the first time that both openers had scored 150 runs each in an ODI match.

 In May 2019, Cricket West Indies (CWI) named him as one of ten reserve players in the West Indies' squad for the 2019 Cricket World Cup.
 In June 2020, Campbell was named in the West Indies' Test squad, for their series against England.
 The Test series was originally scheduled to start in May 2020, but was moved back to July 2020 due to the COVID-19 pandemic.

-In October 2022, Campbell was banned from cricket for four years by the Jamaica Anti-Doping Commission, which accused Campbell of not providing a blood sample in April 2022 for testing.
+In October 2022, Campbell was banned from cricket for four years by the Jamaica Anti-Doping Commission, which accused Campbell of not providing a blood sample in April 2022 for testing, after a successful appeal against the ban it was reduced to 22 months meaning that he's now clear to get back to playing cricket locally and internationally for Jamaica and the West Indies.